Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/examples/New-AzWvdSessionHostConfiguration.md

 eastus     default Microsoft.DesktopVirtualization/hostpools/{hostPoolName}/sessionHostConfigurations
 ```

-This command creates a Windows Virtual Desktop SessionHostConfiguration on a HostPool.
+This command creates a Azure Virtual Desktop SessionHostConfiguration on a HostPool.